srobo/team-emails/SR2024/2023-11-08-virtual-competition-and-mentoring.md

 https://forms.gle/V831FNHaMLC4h4pVA

 We would also like one of your students to post a short report in your team's Discord channel after they meet so we are better able to offer help.
 If you/your teams are not yet in [Discord](https://studentrobotics.org/docs/tutorials/discord.html) and you need help, please let us know.

+# Rules amendments

+We've also made some minor amendments to the rules which are worth noting:

+- Added the definition of the league ran in the virtual competition.
+- Narrowed definitions of objects "in" spaceships and robots to handle situations when spaceships are picked up by robots.
+- Clarified that the challenges cannot be completed in the simulator.

 Regards,
 - The Competition Team